 Kiteworks’ anomaly detection capabilities are designed to spot unusual patterns of behavior that could indicate a security threat.
 Kiteworks identifies anomalies in downloader, uploader, and viewer activities flag any unusual activities that could potentially harm the system or lead to data breaches.
 Kiteworks also monitors file access traffic and anomalies by domain and by content source.
 This can help identify any unusual file access patterns that could indicate a potential security threat.

-The anomaly detection capabilities are further enhanced by machine learning technology.
+The anomaly detection capabilities are further enhanced by artificial intelligence technology.
 This technology alerts the system to abnormal behavior patterns, while minimizing false positive indications.
-For example, it can detect if an employee who is about to quit is downloading company secrets, or if unknown parties are downloading product design files to a country where the business does not operate.
+For example, it can detect and shut down many types of SQL injection and exfiltration.

 Finally demonstrate compliance with regulations and standards like GDPR, HIPAA, CMMC, Cyber Essentials Plus, IRAP, and many more.